ibm-cloud-docs/vpc/nlb-monitoring-metrics.md

   Pricing plan details are explained in the selection window.
 Select the plan that best meets your requirements.

-4. Provide a service name for your instance.
-It can be any name that you want, and has no impact on functionality.
+4. Provide a unique service name for your instance.

-  Do not create multiple Sysdig instances with the same name.
-  {: important}

 5. Optionally, select a resource group.
 A resource group is a way to organize account resources in customizable groupings.
 Any account resource that is managed by using IBM Cloud Identity and Access Management (IAM) access control belongs to a resource group within your account.